-internatipa decined essential to graduation. echnical standards for selection listed above, and I each of these standards without accommodation.
-I andards I will not be admitted into the program.
-Signature of Applicant Date ONLY SIGN THE ONE SECTION THAT IS AP PLICABLE TO YOU, THE APPLICANT.
-Alternative statement for students requesting a ccommodations.
-I certify that I have read and understand the tech believe to the best of my knowledge that I can m accommodations.
-I will contact the Disability Se accommodations may be available.
-I understand without accommodations, I will not be admitted neet each of these standards with certain rvices department to determine what d that if I am unable to meet these standards with or Signature of Applicant Date Health Care Provider Signature Date
+I certify that I have read and understand the technical standards for selection listed above, and I believeto the best of my knowledge that I meet each of these standards without accommodation.
+I understand that if I am unable to meet these standards I will not be admitted into the program.

+Signature of Applicant Date ONLY SIGN THE ONE SECTION THA AT IS APPLICABLE TO YOU, THE APPLICANT.
+Alternative statement for students req u ecting accommodations I certify that I have read and understand believe to the best of my knowledge the accommodations.
+I will contact the Discontinuous accommodations. d the technical standards of selection listed above and I at I can meet each of these standards with certain ability Services department to determine what nderstand that if I am unable to meet these standards with Signature of Applicant Date Health Care Provider Signature Date